leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > the company and he lost his job.
 Customers might previously have known that
 > the jewelry Ratners sold was poor quality, but the big Other didn't know; as
 > soon as it did, Ratners collapsed.

-The 2008 banking crisis is an example of the role the Symbolic plays in capitalism realism--that while we individually internalize the faults of capitalism, it is not registered by the big Other, and thus it remains.
-Zizek illustrates this with a joke about a madman who, when cured and released of believing he is a kernel of corn, promptly returns after encountering a chicken, "But why, you are cured of believing you're a kernel of corn!" and the madman replies, "Yes, but does the chicken know?"
-We are aware that capitalism is terrible,  and yet we unconciously ask ourselves "But does the big Other know?" and thus it remains because to us it has not been registered by the big Other.

 It is through _the big Other_ which capitalist ideology is reinforced through these terms in understanding how this collective fiction is maintained: